aguyanzon/alkemy_challenge/README.md

 ## Description

-* The project takes three csv files from [datos.gob.ar](https://datos.gob.ar/dataset/cultura-mapa-cultural-espacios-culturales/) and downloads them through the requests library.
+* The project takes three csv files from [datos.gob.ar](https://datos.gob.ar/dataset/cultura-mapa-cultural-espacios-culturales/) and downloads them.
 * The files are saved in a local directory with their respective name and the date the download was made.
 * The data is processed and the information of each one of them is normalized to later create three tables in a Postgresql database.
-* A database is created through the SQLAlchemy library, the connection is made and the tables are created using .sql scripts.
+* A database is created and the tables are created using .sql scripts.
 * After the tables are created, the values ​​are inserted into them through the pandas.to_sql library.
 In each of the tables a column is added with the date of its upload.
-* These tables are updated every time the project is deployed.
+* These tables are updated every time the project is executed.

 To see the challenge go to the following [link](https://drive.google.com/file/d/1ZxBnjsof8yCZx1JVLVaq5DbRjvIIvfJs/view).